 - Tags on Shared Reflections

 What are Tags?

 Tags are a way of categorising your reflections.
-You can add multiple tags to reflections so for example you could add; Best Practice, Year 9, Maths as 3 separate tags, which you could then filter by to sort your reflections.
+You can add multiple tags to reflections, for example: Best Practice, Year 9, and Math as 3 separate tags, which you could then filter by to sort your reflections.